LangStream/documentation/configuration-resources/messaging/pulsar.md

 ### Schema Registry

-LangStream supports the Pulsar Schema Registry, you don't need to provide additional configuration.
+LangStream supports the Pulsar Schema Registry, and you don't need to provide any additional configuration.

 ### Examples

-This is how it looks like a configuration for a Pulsar instance:
+This is how a configuration for a Pulsar instance looks:

 ```yaml
     streamingCluster: